thedhanawada/me/index.md

 ## Career Objective

-An information technology graduate student who can contribute significantly to the creation of software processes and tools that facilitate innovative marketing possibilities for enterprises.
-Through my experience in Python, C#, and other programming languages, I am able to design and test applications efficiently to ensure organizations deliver quality products.
+A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
+As a result of my graduate education in software delivery, I am able to immensely benefit organizations by helping them identify a delivery framework that allows them to increase performance and improve outcomes.
 I am adept at opening communication channels with third parties and participating in team decision-making.
 In seeking challenging opportunities within an organization, I hope to contribute to accomplishing the organization's goals by applying my skills and knowledge.

 ## Education